 According to the Bureau of Labor Statistics (BLS), the travel agency industry employees 105,300 full time travel agents (May 2008).
-PhoCusWright estimates there are an additional 30,000 Independent Contractors that typically sell travel from home.
+PhoCusWright estimates there are an additional 30,000 Independent Advisors that typically sell travel from home.

 How is the Internet affecting the travel industry?

 The Internet has helped transform the travel industry.
 It helps educate the consumer by providing vast amounts of information about destinations and different travel options.
 Both consumers and travel professionals have benefited from the Internet, which makes the possibility of travel to exotic places more imaginable.
 It has helped consumers see in full color and, in some cases, real time, where they would like to visit.
 The Internet gives travelers the ability to do comparative shopping for attractive deals or packages.
 It also has helped many travel agencies, hotels, resorts and other travel-related suppliers flourish by bringing in business through Web sites.

 What are the benefits of using a travel agent compared to the Internet?